-Handwritten copies of letters from Obadiah Crawford, Jared Mansfield (1759-1830), and Samuel Hammond (1757-1842) to Abraham Baldwin, U.S. Senator from Georgia.
-Letters discuss situation in Louisiana Purchase territory.
-Originals in possession of University of Georgia.
-Copies made by Dorothy B. Dorsey.
+The papers of Abraham Baldwin contain handwritten copies of letters from Obadiah Crawford, Jared Mansfield (1759-1830), and Samuel Hammond (1757-1842) to Abraham Baldwin, U.S. Senator from Georgia.
+The letters discuss the situation in the Louisiana Purchase territory.
+Originals are in possession of the University of Georgia.
+Copies were made by Dorothy B. Dorsey.

 Barclay, Thomas Swain (1892-1993), Papers, 1912, 1915-1925, 1935, (C3938)